Flotomate/product_docs/source/report-management/create-&-edit.rst

       :align: center
       :alt: figure 6
 ::
-      You can choose what sun-columns to include in the dialog box.
+      You can choose what sub-columns to include in the dialog box.

    c.
 You add more columns using the plus icon (:numref:`rf5.1`).